 Do not change the dose or stop using this medicine without checking first with your doctor.
 When your supply of this medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of this medicine.

-If you are taking aluminum or magnesium-containing antacids (such as Maalox®, Mylanta®, Tums®) or calcium carbonate, do not take them at the same time that you take this medicine.
-It is best to take these medicines at least 2 hours before or after taking Genvoya®.
+If you are using aluminum or magnesium-containing antacids (eg, Maalox®, Mylanta®, Tums®) or calcium carbonate, take them at least 2 hours before or after taking Genvoya®.
 These medicines may keep Genvoya® from working properly.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.